-Third grade teacher, W. R. Odell Elementary School, Concord, NC
+“Learn, Serve, Engage” Teacher, W. R. Odell Elementary School, Concord, NC

-At the beginning of each school year, Ashtyn’s students participate in a project called “Family Stories.”
-If the school year involves only in-person learning, the children write stories about their families and share them with their classmates.
-The stories are bound into a booklet for the class to enjoy together.
-This year, all of the stories must take video form, and the whole group has made it into a particularly uplifting experience.
+While schools were closed during Covid, teachers had to find creative ways to engage students remotely.
+“Although we had to change our approach in almost every way, the outcomes have been extremely positive.
+At the beginning of each school year, my third-grade students would participate in a project called ‘Family Stories.’
+In the past during in-person learning, the children wrote stories about their families and shared them with their classmates.
+The stories were bound into a booklet for the class to enjoy together.
+During remote learning, all of the stories had to take video form, and the whole group made it into a particularly uplifting experience.

-“The students at my school are very diverse ethnically and culturally, including families of African, Mexican, Indian, and Native American heritage, as well as those whose roots are from the mountains and Piedmont of North Carolina.
+“The students at my school are very diverse ethnically and culturally, including families of African, Mexican, Indian, and Native American heritage, as well as those whose roots are from the mountains and piedmont of North Carolina.
 Consequently, we celebrate family stories from many different cultures.
 One common theme that I have found is that most families have an agricultural background of some kind.
 For example, some of the children have families who own rice paddies and sugar cane fields in India.
 Their classmates whose families grew up locally may have grandparents who raised corn or tobacco.
-It is only one example of how we find so many similarities in our lives and in our backgrounds, and the result is that we build friendship and trust.
+It is only one example of how we find so many similarities in our lives and in our backgrounds, and the result is that we build friendship and trust.”

-Another important aspect of education that is important to Ashtyn is the emphasis on teachers in a leadership role.
+An aspect of education that is important to Ashtyn is the emphasis on teachers in a leadership role.
 “I have really enjoyed being a mentor teacher.
 So far, I have had three mentees, beginning teachers who are excited to begin their careers and who bring fresh enthusiasm and ideas to the classroom.
-I have heard so many stories about teacher burnout, and I think one of the reasons that I haven’t experienced it myself is that I get to interact frequently with the excitement and the creative spirit of these new teachers.
+I have heard so many stories about teachers' compassion fatigue, and I think one of the reasons that I haven’t experienced it as frequently myself is that I get to interact frequently with the excitement and the creative spirit of these new teachers.

 “It took a long time for me to decide on education as a career.
 Both of my parents encouraged me to pursue whatever dreams I chose and provided me with many opportunities to explore my interests.
 But it was when I witnessed my dad interacting with his band students and saw how my peers learned from him and looked up to him as a father figure that I saw how meaningful teaching could be.
 At first, I thought I would like to be a music teacher like him, but then I decided that I would rather keep music as an interest rather than make it my livelihood.

 “I also had other teachers who inspired me.
-For example, Mrs. Donna Duncan taught me so much about literature and inspired in me a love for the classics.
+For example, Mrs. Donna Duncan taught me so much and inspired in me a love for the classics.
 For example, in her class we read such challenging works as ‘The Scarlet Letter’ and ‘Heart of Darkness.’
 We had to work hard, but her instruction made a real impact.
 Another inspiring teacher was Dr. Robert McAdams.
 I credit him with the success I had in my undergraduate years because he taught me how to study.
 His classes were rigorous, but we learned how to apply ourselves in order to succeed.
 Both of these memorable teachers had high expectations, but working to meet those expectations instilled in us the skills to help us in our future education and in our lives and careers.

 “My parents taught my siblings and me that keeping busy would both enrich our lives and keep us out of trouble!
 I took music classes from the time I was very young, and participating in the marching band and concert band made a big impact on me.
-Being a part of a such a group with a common purpose provides a shared experience that is larger than oneself.
+Being a part of such a group with a common purpose provides a shared experience that is larger than oneself.
 Each person is important and has a responsibility to the other members.
 Plus, the skills, the precision, and the discipline the student learns lasts a lifetime.

-“I was also able to participate in cheerleading, which was not only fun but also built responsibility.
+“I was also able to participate in cheer leading, which was not only fun but also built responsibility.
 These types of group activities help young people learn cooperation and accountability.